15

 The photographer was good at what he did— fast, confident, unapologetic in his orders.

-Like he thought we were just another couple in love, celebrating something we’d chosen.
+His voice was casual, his assumption, automatic, like he thought we were just another couple in love, celebrating something we’d chosen.

-But I felt it in the way her shoulders locked, the slight shift of weight in her stance.
+Diya stiffened beside me.
+Not visibly, but I felt it in the way her shoulders locked, the slight shift of weight in her stance.

-And suddenly the noise blurred again.
+I turned to her slowly, our eyes met, and suddenly the noise blurred again.

-I wasn’t going to do it.
+I wasn’t going to do it, not like that.

 The photographer repeated himself, a little more insistently this time.